McLeod's Daughters: International broadcast

-Following its instant success in Australia, Mcleod's Daughters was sold to over 100 countries, most notably, the US-based Hallmark Channel, which was available in several international countries, including Australia, Asia, and European countries, with time and broadcast dates varing.
+Following its instant success in Australia, Mcleod's Daughters was sold to over 100 countries, most notably, the American-based Hallmark Channel, which was available in several international countries, including Australia, Asia, and European countries, with time and broadcast dates varying.
 The series premiered in the UK on the Hallmark Channel in Autumn 2001, originally in a weekend primetime slot.
 Due to its growing success, Hallmark secured the rights to the third season in 2002 and the fourth season in 2003, which were then scheduled for 26 and 30 episodes, respectively, before being extended.
 The third season eventually screened from 28 August 2003 on the network, while season four commenced in 2004.
 During the later years of the series, it was moved from its primetime slot to an 11 am morning slot.
 The final season began airing in the UK Hallmark on 12 October 2008 with double episodes every Sunday morning from 11:00 am to 1:00 pm.
 The final two episode aired in the UK on Sunday 21 December 2008, a month before the episodes aired in Australia.

-In Germany the final two episodes aired on 4 November 2008 in a German-dubbed-version, a month before airing in the UK in the original language.
-In Ireland, RTÉ Two began airing the final season in mid-2010 in a late-night time slot, with the final episode airing early 2011.
+In Germany, the final two episodes aired on 4 November 2008 in a German-dubbed-version, a month before airing in the UK in the original language.
+In Ireland, RTÉ Two began airing the final season in mid-2010 in a late-nighttime slot, with the final episode airing early 2011.
 This was the first time season 8 had been shown on the channel, as RTÉ had long period gaps between each season.
-In early 2011, the channel began airing the series from the beginning, but was stopped less than halfway through the first season.
+In early 2011, the channel began airing the series from the beginning but was stopped less than halfway through the first season.
 In the US, the series debuted on 2 October 2004 on the WE tv (Women's Entertainment) cable channel, and ran for several seasons.